BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-plus/new and planned/_index.md

 weight: 1
 ---
 ### New and planned

+### Version 1.3.0.0 - 08.12.2023
+New functions:
+- Apps are now installed via a wizard instead of fully automatically.

+### Version 1.2.0.0 - 30.10.2023
+Corrections:
+ - Apps are now only installed once per database

 ### Version 1.1.0.0 - 19.01.2023
 - Mail Sender Plus replaced by Addressee Control.